Anze1508/LocalStack-API-Lambda-DynamoDB/README.md

 - LocalStack installed and running with services: API Gateway, Lambda, S3, and DynamoDB.
 - AWS CLI installed.
 - Node.js and npm installed (for Lambda functions written in JavaScript).
-- Postman or a similar tool to test the API endpoints.

 ## Step 1: Create a table PhotoMetadata for storing photo metadata: